techidaily/site-win11-tips/source/_posts/how-to-fix-utorrent-not-installing-on-windows.md

 ![Proton VPN Connected to a US Server](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/proton-vpn-connected-to-a-us-server.jpg)

  It's super easy to set up a VPN on a Windows device.
 All you have to do is download and install a free VPN.
-We recommend one of the many[free VPN services that respect your privacy](https://www.makeuseof.com/tag/7-completely-free-vpn-services-protect-privacy/) .
+We recommend one of the many [free VPN services that respect your privacy](https://www.makeuseof.com/tag/7-completely-free-vpn-services-protect-privacy/) .

  Once the installation completes successfully, you can turn it on and connect to your desired server.
 We personally used ProtonVPN and connected to a server in the United States to fix this issue.
 Other VPN apps will look different than our screenshot, but they should all have a way to connect to a server based in the US.
 Any US state is fine.